Spire Hostel Dublin

 As the staff team is a mix of multiculturals we speak various languages and are both friendly and helpful to welcome you.
 We work to give you a funny, relaxing and great time that will be unforgettable!!!

-We offer spacious and bright dorms of 4 beds, 6 beds, 8 beds, 10 beds, 12 beds, 18 beds and 22 beds, mostly En-suite and one double room with shared bathroom, female and male bathroom are also available.
+We offer spacious and bright dorms of 4 beds, 6 beds, 8 beds, 10 beds, 12 beds, 18 beds and 22 beds, mostly En-suite and one twin room with shared bathroom, female and male bathroom are also available.
 Our bathrooms’ facilities have hair dryers and shampoo/body gel provided.

 MEET OUR STAFF